• Skip to primary navigation

 1. You’ll get lovely, individual grains of rice.
 Say goodbye to clumps!

-3. You want a layer of super crispy rice (Persian Tahdig) at the bottom.
+3. You want a layer of super crispy layer (Persian Tahdig) at the bottom.

 Step 1